hdtodd/ISM_Emulator/README.md

 ## Program Structure

+Take care if you modify these `.ino` programs to use the `F()` macro around any text strings you introduce or edit.
+The programs are RAM memory-bound on the Arduino Uno R3, so it was necessary to use the `F()` macro to store text strings in flash memory.
+If you introduce strings without `F()`, the IDE pulls in the Serial libary on SAMD architectures and can't find the USB serial port.

 When asserting/deasserting voltage to the signal pin, timing is critical.
 The strategy of this program is to have the "playback" -- the setting of voltages at specific times to convey information -- be as simple as possible to minimize computer processing delays in the signal-setting timings.
 So the program generates a "waveform" as a series of program commands in an array to tell when to assert/deassert voltages and to delay the specified times to communicate information.
 Those very simple commands in the array represent the waveform.

 The playback, then, just retrieves the commands to assert/deassert voltages or delay specific length of time, and then executes them, with minimal processing overhead.
 The result is that the various timings, as reported by `rtl_433 -A`, have very little variation within a transmission.